Close Menu

 Supplemental Security Income (SSI):

 SSI is a needs based benefit.
-It is for only those people with little to no income, such as children and the elderly.
-Anyone who makes more than a certain amount of money per month cannot receive SSI benefits.
-The SSA counts the income of those who live with you, such as a spouse, not just your income and assets.
+It is for only those with little to no income, such as children and the elderly.
+If you have more than $2000 in savings, then you cannot receive SSI benefits.
+The SSA counts also the income of those who live with you, such as a spouse, not just your income and assets.

 DIFFERENT TYPES OF SOFT TISSUE SARCOMA